alicegodden/fishpi/README.md

 To install packages:
 ```
-# Navigate to fishpi parenr directory in your sidebar
+# Navigate to fishpi parent directory in your sidebar
 # To install packages run:

 pip install -r requirements.txt